james-priest/100-days-log/docs/log5.md

 **Progress:** Started React Native course for my React Nanodegree Program.

-Today covered what the React Native course would consist of includeing:
+Today covered what the React Native course would consist of including:

 - Dev environment setup
 - Ideological & API differences from React